English

 Alexandria, Egypt

-In the 3rd century BC, the premier center of mathematical education and research was the Musaeum of Alexandria.[36]
+In the 3rd century BCE, the premier center of mathematical education and research was the Musaeum of Alexandria.[36]
 It was there that Euclid (c.
-300 BC) taught, and wrote the Elements, widely considered the most successful and influential textbook of all time.[35]
+300 BCE) taught, and wrote the Elements, widely considered the most successful and influential textbook of all time.[35]

 Considered the "father of geometry", Euclid is chiefly known for the Elements treatise, which established the foundations of geometry that largely dominated the field until the early 19th century.
 His system, now referred to as Euclidean geometry, involved new innovations in combination with a synthesis of theories from earlier Greek mathematicians, including Eudoxus of Cnidus, Hippocrates of Chios, Thales and Theaetetus.
 With Archimedes and Apollonius of Perga, Euclid is generally considered among the greatest mathematicians of antiquity, and one of the most influential in the history of mathematics.